ZacharieALES/porta-java/README.md

 	LPReader formulation = new LPReader("myformulation.lp");

-&nbsp;&nbsp;**Drawback**: it may not be convenient to generate an lp file for each instance you want to study.
+&nbsp;&nbsp;Drawback: it may not be convenient to generate an lp file for each instance you want to study.
 In that case you can use an *AbstractFormulation* that will directly read your input files.

 ##### 2/2 - Defining a formulation by extending the class AbstractFormulation
 To extend AbstractFormulation, you need to implement two abstract methods :